ballerina-platform/module-ballerinax-azure-service-bus/README.md

 ```

 2. To build the Ballerina package:
-   Change the current directory to the asb-ballerina home directory and execute the following command.
+   Change the current directory to the ballerina home directory and execute the following command.

 ```shell script
     bal pack
 ```

 3. To run the tests after build:
-   Change the current directory to the asb-ballerina home directory and execute the following command.
+   Change the current directory to the ballerina home directory and execute the following command.

 ```shell script
     bal test